top of page

 Who is organising and funding the research?

-The research is being carried out by researchers at University of Kent, University of York, University of Sheffield, Newcastle University, and Bangor University, as well as by collaborators from PAMIS and the Council for Disabled Children.
+The research is being carried out by researchers at the University of Kent, University of York, University of Sheffield, Newcastle University, and Bangor University, as well as by collaborators from PAMIS and the Council for Disabled Children.
 It is being funded by the National Institute for Health and Care Research (NIHR) Health Technology Assessment (HTA) programme (HTA Project: NIHR151428).
 The University of Kent is the sponsor for this study.

 If you would like to speak to us about the study, please contact us at: